-Krishna Janmashtami 2019 Date, Celebration, Fasting, Story, Significance: Krishna Janmashtami festival is ahead and all Hindus are really excited to celebrate it.
+Krishna Janmashtami 2021 Date, Celebration, Fasting, Story, Significance: Krishna Janmashtami festival is ahead and all Hindus are really excited to celebrate it.
 The day signifies the birth of Lord Krishna.
 According to Hindu mythology, he was the 8th avatar of Lord Vishnu on the earth to remove the sufferings from the life of their devotees.
-He had numerous names like Krishna, Gopala, Govind, kanhaiya and many more.
-He has all total of 108 names.
+He had numerous names like Krishna, Gopala, Govind, kanhaiya, and many more.
+He has a total of 108 names.
 The festival is celebrated by the people of the Hindu religion.
 He is worshipped since ancient times for his different roles and teaching in Bhagwad Geeta.

-Krishna Janmashtami will be celebrated on 24th August 2019.
+Krishna Janmashtami will be celebrated on 30th August 2021.
 According to the Hindu calendar, Lord Krishna was born on Ashtami (8th day) in the Krishna paksha in the month of Shravan at dark midnight.
-Moreover, the time of pooja will be only for 45 minutes from 12:07 a.m. to 12:52a.m.in the night.
+Moreover, the time of pooja will be only for 45 minutes from 12:07 a.m. to 12:52 a.m. in the night.

 Krishna Janmashtami Celebration and Fasting in Vrindavan